lksoft/MailPluginManager/README.markdown

 ---

-Thanks to Fabian JÃ¤ger from [Chungwasoft](chungwasoft) for his contributions to Version 2.0.
+Thanks to Fabian Jäger from [Chungwasoft](chungwasoft) for his contributions to Version 2.0.

-Â© 2011-2014 Little Known Software, Inc.
+© 2011-2014 Little Known Software, Inc.

 ---